henrixapp/proof-of-work-by-stake/README.md

 are references to former `txOuts`and  `txOuts`are so to say unspent on the chain until they get referenced in a `txIn`.
 To get your balance, you just have to sum up all unspent txOuts.

-The *genesis+ block of our chain is special because it only contains one `txOut` to our previously generated address (`540300978d114a3cdffcd1d22ad074cccdf779f5e82807aaedbbc43e6fa1981b`).
+The *genesis* block of our chain is special because it only contains one `txOut` to our previously generated address (`540300978d114a3cdffcd1d22ad074cccdf779f5e82807aaedbbc43e6fa1981b`).
 Furthermore, it does not contain reference to a previous hash as it is the starting block.